Cistron/bioc3301_splats/qiime/qiime_analysis_instructions.md

     ssc.17.18.44: 222190.0
     ssc.17.18.69: 257628.0
     ```
-10. Write another batch script to analyse sample diversity.
+12. Write another batch script to analyse sample diversity.
 The `-e` parameter determines the sampling depth.
 If `e` is set larger than a samples OTU count, it won't be included in the analysis.
 It is thus a tradeoff of analysis quality and amount of samples in the analysis.
-Below, the lowest count was used to set `e`.
+In the example output above the lowest count was `23961` and was used to set `e` in the script below.
     ```bash
     vim div.pbs
     ```
+    Edit the file to match the following below.
+You can choose a different job name for `#PBS -N`.
+Adjust `e` to the lowest output obtained in your output from the OTU-table:
     ```bash
     #!/bin/bash --login
     #PBS -l walltime=01:00:00